 For those following HBO’s Game of Thrones series, I’m sure that by now you would have pledged your allegiance to one of the Houses represented.
 As Magdalena Maslowska demonstrates in the Illustration Guide, everyone in is connected by some means or the other.
+But how much do you know about the history of House Targaryen, House Stark, House Lannister, House Baratheon and House Arryn?
 Here is some history on the Houses of Westeros.

 George R.R.
 Martin’s best-selling book series “A Song of Ice and Fire” is brought to the screen as HBO sinks its considerable storytelling teeth into the medieval fantasy epic.
 Game of Thrones is the depiction of two powerful families — kings and queens, knights and renegades, liars and honest men — playing a deadly game for control of the Seven Kingdoms of Westeros, and to sit atop the Iron Throne.
 Martin is credited as a co-executive producer and one of the writers for the series, which was filmed in Northern Ireland and Malta.